Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Comparison to related work

-for some universal constant $c > 0$.
-Thus, a corollary of our results is such an $\Omega(1 / (n \diffp^2))$ lower bound on the conditional minimax risk for mean estimation, allowing for sequential interactivity but not multiple ``rounds.''
-An inspection of \citeauthor{BeimelNiOm08}'s proof technique~\cite[Section 4.2]{BeimelNiOm08} shows that their lower bound also implies a lower bound of $1 / n \diffp^2$ for estimation of the population mean $\E[\statrv]$ in one dimension in non-interactive~\eqref{eqn:local-privacy-simple} settings; it is, however, unclear how to extend their technique to more general problems or interactive settings.
+for some numerical constant $c > 0$.
+A corollary of our results is such an $\Omega(1 / (n \diffp^2))$ lower bound on the conditional minimax risk for mean estimation, allowing for sequential interactivity but not multiple ``rounds.''
+An inspection of \citeauthor{BeimelNiOm08}'s proof technique~\cite[Section 4.2]{BeimelNiOm08} shows that their lower bound also implies a lower bound of $1 / n \diffp^2$ for estimation of the population mean $\E[\statrv]$ in one dimension in \emph{non-interactive}~\eqref{eqn:local-privacy-simple} settings; it is, however, unclear how to extend their technique to other settings.